Sanglorian/orcus/Orcus Advanced Options - current.md

 ## Wondrous Items

-### Bag of Ogres
+### Bag of Tricks

-*Level 8*
+*Level X*

+Each bag of tricks is associated with a different mook.
+The level of the bag is equal to the level of the mook it summons.

-**Pull Out an Ogre** (standard, daily) ● **Summons** Place an ogre wretch in an unoccupied space adjacent to you.
-The ogre wretch is a companion, and follows the companion rules (including obeying your commands).
-At the end of the encounter or if reduced to 0 hit points or below, the ogre wretch disappears.
+**Pull Out a Mook** (standard, daily) ● **Summons** Place the associated mook in an unoccupied space adjacent to you.
+The mook is a companion, and follows the companion rules (including obeying your commands).
+At the end of the encounter or if reduced to 0 hit points or below, the mook disappears.

-The ogre wretch has the following feature:
+The mook has the following feature:

 *Instinct*
-At the end of your turn, if the ogre wretch has not received a command that turn, it moves to the nearest enemy and uses *maul*.
+At the end of your turn, if the mook has not received a command that turn, it moves to the nearest enemy and makes a basic melee attack.
+If it has multiple basic melee attacks, you choose which it uses.

-**Special:** Other bags may exist for other mooks – the level of the bag equals the level of the mook.

 ### Bracelet of Friends